 Section 4.
 Auditing.

-- 4.1 The Orange County Comptroller (hereinafter "Comptroller") (or authorized designee) shall have the right to audit the Agency's use of Funds disbursed under this Agreement, from time to time, for compliance with the terms, conditions, and obligations set forth herein.
-The Agency shall provide full access to all records, documents, and information, whether paper or electronic data, necessary for the Comptroller to perform such audit. - 4.2 Audit requirements.
-Any non-federal entity that expends \$750,000 or more during the non-federal entity's fiscal year in federal awards must have a single audit or program-specific audit conducted for that year in accordance with the Federal Code 2 CFR Part 200.501 ("Audit Requirements"). - 4.3 Single audit.
-Any non-federal entity that expends \$750,000 or more during the non-federal entity's fiscal year in federal awards must have a single audit conducted in accordance with the Federal Code 2 CFR §200.514 ("Scope of Audit"), except when elects to have a program-specific audit conducted in accordance with the Federal Code 2 CFR Part 200.501(c).
+The Orange County Comptroller (hereinafter "Comptroller") (or authorized designee) shall have the right to audit the Agency's use of Funds disbursed under this Agreement, from time to time, for compliance with the terms, conditions, and obligations set forth herein.
+The Agency shall provide full access to all records, documents, and information, whether paper or electronic data, necessary for the Comptroller to perform such audit.

+- 4.1 Audit requirements.
+If the Agency expends \$750,000 or more during its fiscal year in federal awards, the Agency must have a single audit or program-specific audit conducted for that year in accordance with the Federal Code 2 CFR Part 200.501 ("Audit Requirements"). - 4.2 Single audit.
+If the Agency expends \$750,000 or more during the its fiscal year in federal awards, the Agency must have a single audit conducted in accordance with the Federal Code 2 CFR § 200.514 ("Scope of Audit"), except when the Agency elects to have a program-specific audit conducted in accordance with the Federal Code 2 CFR Part 200.501(c). - 4.3 Exemption.
-4.4 Exemption.
 An exemption shall apply when the federal awards expended are less than \$750,000.
-A non-federal entity that expends less than \$750,000 during the non-federal entity's fiscal year in federal awards is exempt from federal audit requirements for that year, except as noted in the Federal Code 2 CFR Part 200.503 ("Relation to Other Audit Requirements"), but records must be available for review or audit by appropriate officials of the federal agency, pass-through entity and Government Accountability Office (GAO).
+If the Agency expends less than \$750,000 during its fiscal year in federal awards, the Agency is exempt from federal audit requirements for that year, except as noted in the Federal Code 2 CFR Part 200.503 ("Relation to Other Audit Requirements"), but records must be available for review or audit by appropriate officials of the federal agency, pass-through entity and Government Accountability Office (GAO).